jalawson/ulinalg/README.md

 ```
 reciprocal(n=1)
 ```
-> Returns a matrix with elementwise recipricals by default (or n/element).
+> Returns a matrix with element wise reciprocals by default (or n/element).
 For use in scaler division.
 See __Implementation Notes__.

 ```
 apply(func, *args, **kwargs)